portittech/pay-with-toonie-doc/README.md

 This will return an Access Token that will have to be added to the Payment Session Creation request headers and a refresh token that will be used on Access Token expiry to obtain a new valid one.

+> [!NOTICE]
+> When granted consent, the Third-party App should be able to fully function by just handling refresh and access tokens, without any further merchant interaction.

 ### 1.b Username and Password Flow

 > [!CAUTION]
 > This method grants full access to the merchant account.
 It should only be used in trusted, secure environments.
 > Whenever possible, prefer the OIDC Consent Flow.

+The Username and Password Flow will use the standard OAuth2.0 password flow to obtain the tokens pair.

 ```mermaid